Stone-guard in strong rubber on the front of the foot to protect the toes.

 395 g per boot in size 6

 WHAT IS YOUR HIKING FREQUENCY AND INTENSITY?

 We have classified our products in terms of performance and features for 3 levels of Mountain Walking:

 - occasional: about 10 hikes per year of about 3 to 4 hours in length, covering less than 10km and less than 700m in elevation gain.

 - Regular: about 20 outings per year.
 4 to 6 hours, 10 to 20 km, 700 to 1200m of elevation gain per outing.

 - Intensive: more than 20 times a year.
 More than 6 hours, more than 20 km, 1200 to 2000m of elevation gain per outing.

 The grip of our soles is certified.
-To be awarded certification, the shoes must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
-To validate these tests, we assess the quality of our soles in the field, the mountains, by a panel of representative testers over 500 km
+To be awarded certification, the boots must pass laboratory tests to assess the grip rate on different surfaces (Smooth, Rugged, Dry, Wet).
+To validate these tests, we assess the quality of our soles in the field, in the mountains, by a panel of representative testers over 500 km